-- People at risk of, and experience homelessness and struggling to access state and other supports. - With a focus on social protection, housing, homelessness and health, provides information on rights and entitlements and offer advocacy where access to rights are delayed or denied. - Providing a Roma, Romanian and Polish language clinics with interpreters
+- People at risk of, and experience homelessness and struggling to access state and other supports. - With a focus on social protection, housing, homelessness and health, provides information on rights and entitlements and offer advocacy where access to rights are delayed or denied. - Providing a Roma, Romanian and Polish language clinics with interpreters a comprehensive training to organisations working with the client group.
+Migrant issues are represented on various forums working to promote the advancement of migrants and their inclusion in Irish society.

 There is a specific focus on migrant rights and entitlements, both EU and non-EU.
+There is